 4. If I don't run New York, I will run a winter marathon.
 Maybe Austin.
 (February 20, 2001).
 I love Austin, it is in the winter, so there is enough time to train.
 But I need a goal, something to focus on, to train for.
 I think it is part of my mental discipline -- the goal and the target creates the focus and the discipline.
 I read an interesting article about Pete Sampras, and I identify with what he says about focus.
 Well, At least I took something away from what said about the need for focus to create discipline and provide the drive, whereas entropy will creep into the void.

 5. I have resolved to add swim workouts this summer.
 I used to swim on a swim team in junior high school, so I know how to swim.
 But nowadays, it seems so hard.
-I remember after my knee surgery in law school, I decided to go to the pool and swim.
+I remember after my knee surgery, I decided to go to the pool and swim.
 I set a goal of 25 laps.
 Ha, ha, ha.
 I was winded after about 3, and gave up after 5.
 So, I know it is a good workout.
 And it is a complete non weight bearing, non stress inducing workout, which makes it better.
 I tend to cycle through periods where I workout; stop; workout; stop, etc. This time I am going to try to swim some to throw some non-impact workouts into the mix.

 6. I love the Tour de France.
 And, in Colorado, it comes on at 7 AM, so I could watch nearly the whole stage before the day really began.
 I saw a heart rate reading from one of the lead riders in the peloton, at 173.
 I was blown away.
 That is really high for someone to just be chugging along.
 I hit 173 all the time, but that is because I really pushing and really out of shape.
 For a world class athlete, in an endurance event, I thought, no way can he keep it up.
 And he didn't he paced for a bit and then cracked.
 But still, 173.
 I'll reserve my thoughts on Lance for later, but it is certainly less interesting now that he is out of contention.